smarkets/react-native-paypal/README.md

 First you need to get a valid token from your server.
 Refer to [this](https://developers.braintreepayments.com/start/hello-client/ios/v3#get-a-client-token).

-Then you can execute the following code, for example reacting to the pressure of a button.
+Then you can execute the following code, for example reacting to a button press.

 ```javascript
 import { setup, requestOneTimePayment } from 'react-native-paypal';